 “Dutch Caribbean” cannot be found in most country lists, but it is actually the new name for “Netherlands Antilles” since 2010.

-Aruba, Curaçao and Sint Maarten are autonomous countries within the Kingdom of the Netherlands, while Bonaire, Saba and Sint Eustatius in 2010 preferred to be special municipalities of the Netherlands.
+Aruba, Curaçao and Sint Maarten are autonomous countries within the Kingdom of the Netherlands.
+In 2010 Bonaire, Saba and Sint Eustatius preferred to be special municipalities of the Netherlands.

-Bonaire, Saba and Statia are hidden gems and wonderful places to visit.
-By exploring Bonaire’s stunning underwater biodiversity and Saba and Statia’s vibrant nature, it is possible to find peace and tranquility in the Caribbean.
+Bonaire, Saba and Sint Eustatius are hidden gems and wonderful places to visit.
+By exploring their stunning underwater biodiversity and vibrant nature, you will find peace and tranquility in the Caribbean.

 Bonaire is a stunning island for hikers.
-Especially The Washington Slagbaai National Park – biggest park on the island – is the hotsport for hiking.
-The park shows a rich wildlife and a divers landscape for hikes to enjoy.
+The Washington Slagbaai National Park – biggest park on the island – is the hotsport for hiking.
+The park has a rich wildlife and a diverse landscape for hikers to enjoy.
 Guides can be arranged through a local provider offering hiking tours.
 Unfortunately there a very limited biking opportunities on the island.

-Hiking on Saba is a unique experience since the island counts five climate zones.
-From hiking in a dense rainforest to enjoying your hiking trip to the top of Mount Scenery.
-The nature above the waterline is just as unique and varied as it lies below.
-Enjoy the hikes along the coastal line to Tide pools at Flatpiont.
-Not much biking opportunities on this beautiful island.
+Hiking on Saba is a unique experience since the island has five climate zones.
+You can hike in a dense rainforest or enjoy a trip to the top of Mount Scenery.
+Furthermore, the nature above the waterline is just as unique and varied as below the waterline.
+Enjoy the hikes along the coastal line to Tide pools at Flatpoint.
+However, unfortunately there are not many biking opportunities on this beautiful island.

-St. Eustatius National Parks Foundation (also known as STENAPA) manage The Quill and Boven National Park, St. Eustatius National Marine Park and the Miriam C. Schmidt Botanical.
-They offered seven hiking routes, all based on varying degrees of difficulty:
+St. Eustatius National Parks Foundation (also known as STENAPA) manages The Quill and Boven National Park, St. Eustatius National Marine Park and the Miriam C. Schmidt Botanical.
+They offer several hiking routes, all based on varying degrees of difficulty.